The Senior Common Room represents the interests of all College fellows, officers,

 - The Chair of the Governing Body and other Governing Body members and Honorary Fellows are automatically honorary members of the SCR; other honorary members are appointed from time to time.

-- Nominations for membership should be communicated to the SCR secretary at least 2 weeks prior to the termly meeting of the common room in order to be considered by the membership committee.
+- Nominations for membership should be communicated to the SCR secretary prior to the termly meeting of the common room in order to be considered by the membership committee.
 Nominees will normally be connected to the College in some substantial way and will be expected to make an academic contribution to College life.

 - Academic members of the University may be appointed directly by the Principal at any time.